Tymazen/full_fire_guide/_posts/2023-07-01-gcds-in-combustion.md

 - 3GCD combo
 - [Fireblast](https://www.wowhead.com/spell=108853/fire-blast)>[Pyroblast](https://www.wowhead.com/spell=11366/pyroblast) for the last half GCD.
 (It's only in hu-SKB's for current content/gearing)

+![skb_anatomy](https://github.com/Tymazen/images/assets/67207109/8e0c95f2-5882-4bd8-abde-0704ee27f399)

-Overall, this means you should be getting an exact amount of [Pyroblasts]((https://www.wowhead.com/spell=11366/pyroblast)) out of your stand-alone [Sun King's Blessings](https://www.wowhead.com/spell=383886/sun-kings-blessing).
+You should be getting an exact amount of [Pyroblasts]((https://www.wowhead.com/spell=11366/pyroblast)) out of your stand-alone [Sun King's Blessings](https://www.wowhead.com/spell=383886/sun-kings-blessing).
 You should get 5 from a [Sun King's Blessing](https://www.wowhead.com/spell=383886/sun-kings-blessing) you entered with [Heating up](https://www.wowhead.com/spell=48107/heating-up) and 4 from one you entered without [Heating up](https://www.wowhead.com/spell=48107/heating-up).
 If you're using [Meteor] with your [Sun King's Blessing](https://www.wowhead.com/spell=383886/sun-kings-blessing) you will only get 4 [Pyroblasts](https://www.wowhead.com/spell=11366/pyroblast) with a [Heating up](https://www.wowhead.com/spell=48107/heating-up) SKB and still 4 with a no-hu SKB.

-![skb_anatomy](https://github.com/Tymazen/images/assets/67207109/8e0c95f2-5882-4bd8-abde-0704ee27f399)